 Such concerns have led some people to take a hard-line stance against any kind of geoengineering.
 This started with environmental organizations like ETC Group protesting against iron fertilization of the seas — an idea meant to stimulate phytoplankton growth and so suck up carbon dioxide from the air, which controversially interferes with the base of the ocean’s food chain.
 This led to a 2008 Convention on Biological Diversity moratorium against iron fertilization, which in 2010 was expanded to any geoengineering.

 These agreements are non-binding, but still have influence, even on apparently harmless experimentation.
 When the Stratospheric Particle Injection for Climate Engineering (SPICE) research group attempted to run a small field experiment in 2011 to spray water into the air from balloons as a way of testing a stratospheric delivery system, protestors forced the group to stop.
 This irritates Caldeira.
-“I think it’s very dangerous
+“I think it’s very dangerous to tell scientists that an experiment with no risk in itself cannot be performed because we don’t like what it might lead to,” he says.

 To date, no solar geoengineering field trials have taken place, aside from a study or two looking at the idea of seeding more reflective clouds.
 Keith argues that some experiments would be good to test the risks and efficacy of such a strategy, and he has proposed a meeting of researchers to hash out a list of suitable work that should be done.
 He and his colleagues are currently planning experiments that would inject less than a hundred kilograms of aerosol material into the stratosphere in order to investigate some of the ensuing chlorine chemistry.
 They haven’t yet gotten to the stage of an official proposal.